jakubkratina/tomasvotruba.cz/source/_posts/2017/2017-04-14-3-symfony-and-laravel-patterns-that-make-code-easy-to-extends-without-modification.md

 There is a big mind-shift from closed-source to open-source.
 To make it really work, you need to move from *my ego first* to *other people's feelings first*.

 It is like building Matrix open to everybody. **You have to predict future and unexpected use cases**.
-Your code have to be **extendable without making any changes in it**.
+Your code has to be **extendable without making any changes in it**.

 ### "Opened for Extension, Closed for Modification"